The analysis drives the model. Never the other way around.

 The process is rooted in the OSD Mission Engineering Guide 2.0, the same framework that guides systems-level analysis across the Department of Defense.
 I’ve used it across dozens of M&S programs.
 It maps to any domain because the underlying discipline is identical: start with the question, build what the question requires, and make sure the answer holds up against reality.

-Define the Problem
+Define the problem

-Assess the Current State
+Assess the current state

-Architect the Solution
+Architect the solution

-With the problem defined and the current state understood, we choose the approach.
+With the problem defined and the current state understood, I choose the approach.
 What method fits the structure of this specific problem — reinforcement learning, Bayesian optimization, a physics-informed model, a statistical surrogate?
 What level of fidelity does the decision actually require?
 Every design choice traces back to the question from Phase 1.

-Build and Validate
+Build and validate

 Build at the right fidelity, not the maximum fidelity.
 Validate against the decision the model is supposed to support, not just test-set accuracy.
 Monte Carlo analysis, sensitivity studies, and progressive testing are part of the model — not afterthoughts bolted on at the end.

-The Questions ADM Answers
+The questions ADM answers

-Is what we built actually good enough?
+Is what I built actually good enough?

-Where do we start?
+Where do I start?

-The OSD Connection
+The OSD connection

 ADM follows the same principles as the OSD Mission Engineering Guide — the framework DoD uses for modeling and simulation across every service.